This article was published in freefincal.com, on March 22, 2018, under the “Fee-only adviser journey”. Here is the link to the article.

-So I sold the stock portfolio of my brother-in-law I was handling.
+So I liquidated the stock portfolio of my brother-in-law I was handling.
 My first direct equity client had already sold his portfolio for his house construction.
-I approached the other client and told him that I cannot take responsibility of his direct equity portfolio.
-I suggested him either to sell his stock portfolio and invest the amount in mutual fund or take advice of some competent adviser who can take responsibility of his stock portfolio.
+I approached the other client and told him that I can no longer take responsibility of his stock portfolio.
+I suggested him to sell his stock portfolio and invest the amount in mutual fund or take advice of some competent adviser who can take responsibility of his stock portfolio.
 This got him angry, but he did as suggested.
 He was in good profit and since I had not charged him anything, there was no obligation on my part.

 I cleared mandatory exams for SEBI RIA registration in Feb-2017 and applied for registration after my 5-year minimum experience criteria was fulfilled in Aug 2017.
 I got my registration on Oct 31, 2017.